Pastoral Care Ministries

 Prayer Shawl Ministry

 Anyone in need of solace can be provided with a hand-knit and blessed shawl by a group of knitters.
 Each knitter begins each shawl with prayer and a blessing for the recipient and continues to pray with each stitch that is made until the shawl is completed.
 It is our hope that the shawl will be a tangible expression of the care St. Edward‘s community has for each recipient.
-Prayer shawls may be picked up at the parish office.
+If you are in need of a prayer shawl, please contact the parish office at 952-835-7101.

 Senior Living Facilities Ministries